-Ushers assist the congreatation at various services and functions held at the church helping to seat the congregation, passing out bulletins, and collecting the offering.
+Ushers assist the congregation at various services and functions held at the church helping to seat the congregation, passing out bulletins, and collecting the offering.
 They generally serve once a month.

-This committee evaluates and plans the way we worship and is coordinated by Father Montgomery.
+This committee evaluates and plans the way we worship.

 The goal of the Labyrinth Ministry is to promote, guide and encourage the use of the labyrinth as a way of prayer in an outdoor setting of beauty, quiet and peace.
 To work toward that goal, we will be developing guides for users, inviting both parishioners and the wider community to utilize the labyrinth in their spiritual journeys, developing workshops, planning special events, and protecting and enhancing the beauty of the labyrinth itself.